chirangaalwis/vagrant-wso2/wso2is/standalone/README.md

 # Vagrant for WSO2 Identity Server 5.3.0

-This section defines the step-by-step instructions to perform a VM based deployment of WSO2 Identity Server, using Vagrant and Oracle VM VirtualBox.
+This section defines the step-by-step instructions to perform a virtual machine (VM) based deployment of WSO2 Identity Server, using Vagrant and Oracle VM VirtualBox.

 Prior to the following steps, ensure that both [Vagrant](https://www.vagrantup.com/docs/installation/)